kevinabrandon/sunsetpi/README.md

 ## Future Plans
 * Daily backup photos to a network backup.
+* Use localized sunrise/sunset times to start and stop the timelapse.
 * Make a multi-year long timelapse of each solar noon, and of each sunset showing how the sun moves across the horizon as the seasons pass.
+* Automatically add royalty free music to the videos.
+* Automatically add title and end screens.

 ## Dependencies
 * [imagemagick](https://imagemagick.org/) - for resizing and cropping